eigenkernel/eigenkernel/README.md

     cd eigenkernel-*
     cp Makefile.in.gfortran.noext Makefile.in
     make
-The application appears as bin/eigbench.
+The mini-application appears as bin/eigbench.
 You can run the application, for example, as

     mpirun -np 4 bin/eigbench -s general_scalapack matrix/ELSES_MATRIX_BNZ30_A.mtx matrix/ELSES_MATRIX_BNZ30_B.mtx